NikitosnikN/web-tools/context.md

 2. Use `template.html` as a starting point for consistent styling
 3. Implement client-side functionality using JavaScript
 4. Add the tool to the grid in `index.html`
-5. Update README.md to include the new tool
+5. Update context.md to include info about the new tool!

 #### Best Practices